beego/beedoc/en-US/module/toolbox.md

 # Core Toolbox Module

-This module referenced [Dropwizard framework](https://github.com/dropwizard/dropwizard).
-One user told me about this framework and it's cool stuff. [issue 128](https://github.com/astaxie/beego/issues/128) talked about this feature.
+This module is based on the [Dropwizard framework](https://github.com/dropwizard/dropwizard) for Java.
+One user told me about this framework and it's cool stuff.
+[Issue 128](https://github.com/astaxie/beego/issues/128) talked about this feature.
 I added more cool features.
-Here are the features: healthcheck, profile, statistics and task.
+Here are the features: healthcheck, profiling, statistics and tasks.

 ## Installation